Pop Culture Madness!

 Air India moved Over 111,000 people from Amman to Mumbai, by operating 488 flights lasting 59 days to evacuate Indian expatriates from Kuwait and Iraq during the Gulf War.
 This feat is in the Guinness Book of World Records for the most people evacuated by a civil airliner.

-World Wide Web/Internet protocol (HTTP) and WWW language (HTML) created by Tim Berners-Lee.
+World Wide Web/Internet protocol (HTTP) and WWW language (HTML) were created by Tim Berners-Lee.

-ABC aired 11 episodes of an ill-fated police-drama-presented-as-a-musical called Cop Rock.
-TV guide dubbed it "the single most bizarre TV musical of all time."
+ABC aired 11 episodes of an ill-fated police drama presented as a musical called Cop Rock.
+The TV guide dubbed it “the most bizarre TV musical of all time.”

-The World Health Organization listed homosexuality as a mental illness until the May 17th, 1990.
+The World Health Organization listed homosexuality as a mental illness until May 17th, 1990.

-Stephen King's fictional town of Castle Rock was inspired by the fictional mountain fort of the same name in Lord of the Flies, in turn inspired the name of Rob Reiner's production company, Castle Rock Entertainment, which produced the 1990 film Lord of the Flies.
+Stephen King’s fictional town of Castle Rock was inspired by the fictional mountain fort of the same name in Lord of the Flies, which inspired the name of Rob Reiner’s production company, Castle Rock Entertainment, which produced the 1990 film Lord of the Flies.

-The record for fastest coast to coast flight is held by the SR-71 Blackbird.
-On March 6th 1990, Lt.
+The SR-71 Blackbird holds the record for fastest coast-to-coast flight.
+On March 6th, 1990, Lt.
 Col. Ed Yeilding and Lt.
 Col. J.T.
-Vida flew the SR-71 Blackbird from Los Angeles, California to Dulles International Airport in Virginia in 68 minutes 17 seconds.
+Vida flew the SR-71 Blackbird from Los Angeles, California, to Dulles International Airport in Virginia in 68 minutes and 17 seconds.

-During the first gulf war in 1990, NBC delayed the start time to the Tonight Show by 5 minutes, to give their affiliates more time to cover the conflict.
-Once local stations had those 5 precious minutes, they never gave them back.
-This is why all late night shows in the US start at 11:35 pm.
+During the first Gulf War in 1990, NBC delayed the start time of the Tonight Show by 5 minutes, to give their affiliates more time to cover the conflict.
+Once local stations had those five precious minutes, they never returned them.
+This is why all late-night shows in the US start at 11:35 p.m.

 Disabled activists got out of their wheelchairs and crawled up the steps of the Capitol, inconveniencing Senators to encourage a vote on the Americans with Disabilities Act.